 Pricing

-This is my biggest complaint.
-The pricing tiers have changed three times since 2022 and keep getting worse.
-As of early 2025:
+My biggest complaint.
+The tiers have changed three times since 2022.
+Early 2025:

 | Plan | Monthly | Bots | Features |